microsoft/Analysis-Services/MetadataTranslator/Metadata Translator/Documentation/README.md

 ![MetadataTranslator](https://github.com/microsoft/Analysis-Services/blob/master/MetadataTranslator/Metadata%20Translator/Documentation/Images/MetadataTranslator.png)

+> Note
+>
+> Metadata Translator can add translations to datasets hosted in SQL Server Analysis Services, Azure Analysis Services, and Power BI.
+However, Power BI only supports multiple locales for dataset hosted on Power BI Premium, Premium per User, or a Power BI Embedded SKU.
+Datasets on shared capacity cannot take advantage of metadata translations yet.

 ## Installation

 Metadata Translator can be installed by using a Windows Installer Package (.msi) file.
 The Metadata Translator solution includes a Metadata Translator Setup project to build this .msi file.